Forecast

 The Southwest Monsoon season is associated with the traditional dry season of the southern ASEAN region, during which there may be extended periods of drier weather.
 This could lead to an increase in burning activities, and the smoke from these fires may sometimes be carried over to Singapore by the prevailing winds.
 The impact of the smoke haze is dependent on factors such as the proximity and extent of the fires, the strength and direction of the prevailing winds and the incidence and amount of rain.

-Based on long-term climatological records, the rainfall and temperature statistics* for June, July, August and September at our climate station are shown in Table 1.
+The long-term rainfall and temperature statistics* for June to September at our Changi climate station are shown in Table 1.

 June | July | August | September | |